Homemade Tortellini in Broth: The true classic recipe as our grandmothers made it

 Fresh raw tortellini can be stored in the refrigerator on a floured tray (covered) for up to 24 hours.

-If you want to prepare them well in advance, you can freeze them: arrange them on a floured tray, put them in the freezer and, once frozen, transfer them to freezer bags.
-They are cooked directly from frozen, in boiling broth, extending the cooking time by 1-2 minutes.
+If you want to prepare them well in advance, you can freeze them: arrange them on a floured tray, put them in the freezer and, once frozen, transfer them into freezer bags.
+They cook directly from frozen in boiling broth, extending cooking time by 1–2 minutes.

-The broth, once cooked and filtered, can be stored in the refrigerator for 4-5 days or can be frozen in portions.
+The broth, once cooked and strained, keeps in the refrigerator for 4–5 days or can be frozen in portions.

 Alternatives and Variations

-1 – Tortellini in Parmesan Cream: If you want to try dry tortellini, serve them with a Parmesan cream: melt 100 g of grated Parmigiano Reggiano with 100 ml of fresh cream.
-Mix the cooked tortellini in this sauce.
+1 – Tortellini in Parmesan Cream: If you want to try the tortellini dry, serve them with a Parmigiano sauce: melt 1 cup (about 3.5 oz) of grated Parmigiano Reggiano with about 3.4 fl oz (100 ml) of fresh cream.
+Toss the cooked tortellini in this sauce.

-2 – Vegetarian Filling: Replace the meat filling with a mix of Ricotta and Spinach (100 g of well-drained ricotta, 50 g of cooked and squeezed spinach, 50 g of Parmesan, Nutmeg).
+2 – Vegetarian Filling: Replace the meat with a mix of ricotta and spinach (about 3.5 oz ricotta, well drained, 1.8 oz cooked and squeezed spinach, 1.8 oz Parmigiano, nutmeg).

-Tortellini in Broth is traditionally the main dish of the Christmas or Easter Lunch, served as a first course.
+Tortellini in Broth are traditionally the centerpiece of Christmas or Easter lunch, served as a first course.

-Wine: In broth, tortellini pairs well with a dry and not too aromatic white wine such as a Grechetto or an Albana Secco.
-If served dry, a Lambrusco Grasparossa (the classic Emilian pairing) is the perfect choice.
+Wine: In broth, tortellini pair well with a dry, not overly aromatic white wine like Grechetto or an Albana Secco.
+If served dry (no broth), a Lambrusco Grasparossa (the classic Emilian pairing) is perfect.

-The Tortellino is an excellence of Emilian cuisine, with a historical dispute between Bologna and Modena over its paternity.
-The most romantic legend tells that the tortellino was created by an innkeeper from Castelfranco Emilia (located between the two cities) who, spying through the keyhole at the beautiful Venus, was so struck by the shape of her navel that he wanted to reproduce it in the kitchen with a piece of dough.
+The Tortellino is an excellence of Emiliano cuisine, with a long-standing dispute between Bologna and Modena over its origin.
+The most romantic legend tells that a tavern keeper from Castelfranco Emilia (located between the two cities), spying through a keyhole the beautiful Venus, was so struck by the shape of her navel that he wanted to reproduce it in the kitchen with a piece of pasta.

-The traditional filling, the so-called “battuto”, is codified and includes the use of pork cuts (roasted pork loin), prosciutto crudo, mortadella, and Parmigiano Reggiano.
-A symbol of opulence and festivity, capon broth has always been the ideal vehicle, enhancing its flavor without covering it.
+The traditional filling, the so-called “battuto”, is codified and includes roasted pork cuts (roasted pork loin), prosciutto crudo, mortadella and Parmigiano Reggiano.
+Symbol of opulence and celebration, capon broth has always been the ideal vehicle, enhancing the flavor without covering it.

-The Secret for Tortellini that Don’t Open During Cooking: Don’t Overdo the Filling!
+The Secret for Tortellini That Don’t Open While Cooking: Don’t Overfill!

-The most common mistake made with tortellini is putting too much filling.
-Remember: the real tortellino is small!
-The 2 g dosage is indicative, but the important thing is that the filling is a small hazelnut, because the dominant taste should remain the dough and the silky sensation of the broth.
-A tortellino that is too full is heavy and loses its elegance.
-Work with precision, and tradition will reward you!
+The most common mistake with tortellini is putting too much filling.
+Remember: a true tortellino is small!
+The 0.07 oz portion is indicative, but the important thing is that the filling is a small hazelnut-sized amount, because the dominant taste must remain the dough and the silky sensation of the broth.
+An overfilled tortellino becomes heavy and loses its elegance.
+Work precisely and tradition will reward you!

-1. My dough breaks while stretching, what am I doing wrong?
+1. My sheet tears while I’m rolling it, what am I doing wrong?

-Most likely, the dough is too dry (add an extra yolk next time) or it hasn’t rested enough.
-The half-hour rest is crucial for the gluten to relax.
-Also, use quality flour and work quickly to avoid heating the dough.
+Most likely the dough is too dry (add an extra yolk next time) or it hasn’t rested enough.
+The half-hour rest is crucial so the gluten relaxes.
+Also, use good-quality flour and work quickly to avoid warming the dough.

 2. Can I use vegetable broth instead of meat broth?

-Of course, it’s fine as an alternative, but consider that you will lose the traditional taste intensity and richness.
-To make the vegetable broth more “hearty”, add dried porcini mushrooms (soaked) and a tablespoon of miso at the end of cooking.
+Of course, it’s fine as an alternative, but consider that you’ll lose the intensity and richness of the traditional flavor.
+To make a vegetable broth more “full-bodied”, add dried porcini mushrooms (reconstituted) and a tablespoon of miso at the end of cooking.

 3. How long do tortellini last once cooked?

 Tortellini should be eaten immediately.
-If there are leftovers, they can be stored in the broth in the refrigerator for 1 day, but the pasta will tend to absorb the liquid and swell.
-It is not advisable to reheat them, but if you must, add more fresh broth to avoid them being too mushy.
+If you have leftovers, they keep in the broth in the refrigerator for 1 day, but the pasta will tend to absorb the liquid and swell.
+Reheating is not recommended, but if you must, add fresh broth to prevent them from becoming too mushy.